codyloyd/bellair-theme/README.md

 Clean, elegant, and bright.

-It's an editor theme..you know what to do.
+It's an editor theme: you know what to do.